 Scotland’s woodlands and forests support a wide range of important plants and animals.
-Rare and threatened species are more often found in and around semi-natural woodlands, but many have also colonised planted forests.
+While rare and threatened species are often found in higher densities in and around semi-natural woodlands, plantation woodland (both broadleaved and conifer) also has a role to play in supporting Scotland’s wildlife.

 YouTube: Wildlife in Central Scotland’s woods and forests